 Negative Correlation Definition

-In layman terms, Negative Correlation is a relationship between two variables such that they are part of a function in which dependent and independent variables move in different directions in terms of value.
+In layman terms, Negative Correlation is a relationship between two variables.
+They are part of a function in which dependent and independent variables move in different directions in terms of value.
 For example, if the independent variable increases, the dependent variable decreases, and vice versa.

 Negative correlation can be described by the correlation coefficient when the value of this correlation is between 0 and -1.
-The value of a perfect negative correlation is -1.
+The amount of a perfect negative correlation is -1.
 The strength of the correlation between the variables can vary.
-For example, suppose two variables x and y have a correlation of -0.8.
+For example, suppose two variables, x and y correlate -0.8.
 It means, as x increases by 1 unit, y will decrease by 0.8.
 Now consider that the negative correlation between these variables is -0.1.
-In this case, every unit change in the value of x variable will result in a change of 0.1 unit only in the value of variable y.
+In this case, every unit change in the value of x variable will result in a difference of 0.1 unit only in the cost of variable y.